 - Unmasked Deviated Nasal Septum, Turbinate Hypertrophy or Sinus Problems

-Revision rhinoplasty evaluation in NJ includes sinonasal endoscopy and CT scan evaluation to evaluate the extent of disruption and tailor a comprehensive revision rhinoplasty treatment plan.
+Revision rhinoplasty evaluation in NYC & NJ includes sinonasal endoscopy and CT scan evaluation to evaluate the extent of disruption and tailor a comprehensive revision rhinoplasty treatment plan.

 What can I Expect After Revision Rhinoplasty?

 The approach in revision rhinoplasty depends on the areas that require treatment.
 Revision rhinoplasty grafts are usually required to restore the structural foundation naturally and can be taken from the septum (if available), ear cartilage, skull bone, or in severe cases rib cartilage.
-Treatment of thick or thin skin considerations, during revision rhinoplasty, is also important to successful outcome.
-Revision rhinoplasty patients can expect significantly more swelling after revision rhinoplasty because scar tissue affects normal recovery of lymphatic drainage, especially in thick skin patients.
+Treatment of thick or thin skin considerations, during revision rhinoplasty, is also important to successful outcomes.
+NJ Center for Facial Plastic Surgery patients can expect significantly more swelling after revision rhinoplasty because scar tissue affects normal recovery of lymphatic drainage, especially in thick skin patients.
 In some revision rhinoplasty cases, skin contraction may take one to two years or more after revision rhinoplasty.

 Benefits of Revision Rhinoplasty

 The benefits of revision rhinoplasty treatment of nasal obstruction and restoration of normal sinus circulation can be appreciated within weeks of revision rhinoplasty; however good aesthetic outcomes cannot be guaranteed in revision rhinoplasty surgery.
 Results depend on a number of factors including individual healing, degree of deformity, graft integration and minimal scar tissue formation.